raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

     -> give a presentation at Sep conference?

   * support iCon project
-    -> A new idea about GAN/NLU fully by myself  ?
+    -> A new idea/min-project about GAN/NLU fully by myself  ?

   * join the project on 靈實
     -> not in engineering view, but in business view if possible ?

   * fake news - Prof. Chin?
     -> It could be done if Prof. Chin is in the project